zouloux/pasta/README.md

 But also, some monitoring elements ( not documented ) :
 - [Portainer Admin](./containers/apps/portainer-admin) - Manage running containers
 - [Portainer Agent](./containers/apps/portainer-agent) - Agent to control other Halloumi Server
-- [Net-data](./containers/apps/netdata) - Host linux system monitoring
+- [Net-data](./containers/apps/netdata) - Linux system monitoring platform
+- [Tianji](./containers/apps/Tianji) - All in one analytics / monitoring / Uptime

 > Follow Readme files to install those application on a **Master** or **Production** **Halloumi server**.